zorael/kameloso/README.md

 ### SSL Libraries on Windows

 **kameloso** uses [**OpenSSL**](https://www.openssl.org) to establish secure connections.
 It is the de facto standard SSL library in the Posix sphere (Linux, macOS, ...), but not so on Windows.
-If you run into errors about missing libraries when attempting to connect on Windows, download and install **Win64/32 OpenSSL** `v1.1.1` **Light** (not `v3.0.x`) from [here](https://slproweb.com/products/Win32OpenSSL.html), and opt to install to Windows system directories when asked.
-Whether you go with the `EXE` or the `MSI` file doesn't matter.
+If you run into errors about missing SSL libraries when attempting to connect on Windows, supply the `--get-openssl` flag to download and launch the installer for [**OpenSSL for Windows**](https://slproweb.com/products/Win32OpenSSL.html), and opt to install to Windows system directories when asked.

-> You can open this download page in your web browser by passing `--get-openssl` on the command line.

-A possible alternative is to use a different shell environment, such as any one of **Git for Windows** (Bash)/**MinGW64**, **MSYS2**, **Cygwin** and **Windows Subsystem for Linux** (likely among others), which may either include said libraries or offer the ability to install them.
-Or just limit yourself to non-SSL connections and live without some plugin features.

-> See the wiki for some copy/paste-friendly [Windows quickstart instructions](https://github.com/zorael/kameloso/wiki/Quickstart-instructions:-Windows-(copy-paste-friendly)).

 ## Downloading